crawlserv/pixels/README.md

 ## ExampleNoise

-Draw all the pixels with chaning random colors each frame.
+Draw all the pixels with random colors changing each frame.

 ```c++
 // (main.cpp)